-Speaking of Teppanyaki, actually the name of the Japanese dish is composed of 2 words, “Teppan (鉄板)” literally meaning iron plate and “Yaki (焼き)”, a Japanese suffix meaning to grill, broil, bake or pan-fry food.
+Actually, the name of the dish, Teppanyaki is composed of 2 words, “Teppan (鉄板)” literally meaning iron plate and “Yaki (焼き)”, a Japanese suffix meaning to grill, broil, bake, or pan-fry food.

-Thus, Teppanyaki is the generic term for the dishes cooked using a Teppan, or iron griddle.
-The quintessential Teppanyaki dish is steak, and at Japanese Teppanyaki-style steak restaurants, the dish is typically cooked by chefs in front of guests.
+The dish representative of Teppanyaki is steak, and at Japanese Teppanyaki-style steak restaurants, the dish is typically cooked by chefs in front of eaters.

-Since all the dishes cooked on a Teppan, or iron griddle, can be called Teppanyaki, Okonomiyaki is a dish included in Teppanyaki.
-In Japanese households, Okonomiyaki is usually cooked on an iron griddle or pan.
+Since all the dishes cooked on Teppan, or the iron griddle, can be called Teppanyaki, Okonomiyaki is a dish included in Teppanyaki.
+In fact, in Japanese households, Okonomiyaki is usually cooked on an iron griddle or a frying pan.

-As the word in the name, “Okonomi (お好み)” means how you like or what you like, Okonomiyaki is a savory Japanese pancake consisting of wheat flour dough mixed with a variety of ingredients you like.
+As the Japanese word in its name, “Okonomi (お好み)” means “how you like” or “what you like”, Okonomi Yaki is a savory pancake made from wheat flour dough mixed with a variety of ingredients you like.

-The combination of ingredients varies depending on the region, the restaurant, and each house, but typically including raw meat like pork belly, fresh or frozen seafood like bite-sized squid and shrimps, fresh vegetables such as shredded cabbage, chopped green onions, and corn kernels.
+The combination of ingredients prepared for Okonomiyaki varies depending on the region, the restaurant, and each house, but typically includes raw meat like pork belly slices, fresh or frozen seafood like bite-sized squid and shrimps, and fresh vegetables such as shredded cabbage, chopped green onions, and corn kernels.

-Other than these, processed cheese, Mentaiko, Mochi, and Yakisoba noodles are commonly used in Okonomiyaki.
-As you can see from the above, uncooked food materials are usually prepared for Okonomiyaki and added to its flour dough, then cooked.
+Other than these, processed cheese, Mentaiko, Mochi, or Yakisoba noodles are commonly used in Okonomiyaki.
+As you can guess by now, uncooked food materials are usually prepared for Okonomiyaki, added to the flour dough, and cooked.

-The cooking process is that firstly you mix up Okonomiyaki flour (Amazon.com), egg, water, and fresh vegetables you like in a bowl.
-Okonomiyaki flour is available at Japanese grocery stores and so on, and consists mainly of wheat flour.
+As for the cooking, first put together Okonomiyaki flour, egg, water, and fresh vegetables in a bowl and mix well.
+Okonomiyaki flour is available at Japanese grocery stores and consists mainly of wheat flour.

-Next, put the mixture on an iron griddle or pan and add meat, seafood or other ingredients, then cook it in the same way as pancakes.
+Next, place the mixture on an iron griddle or a frying pan, add meat, seafood, or other ingredients, and cook in the same way as a pancake.

-After the flour dough with ingredients is cooked through, serve it on a plate and dress with mayonnaise and an Okonomiyaki sauce (Amazon.com), the Japanese sweet sauce with a rich flavor similar to Worcestershire sauce.
+After the flour dough and ingredients are cooked through, transfer it onto a plate and dress with mayonnaise and Okonomiyaki sauce (Okonomi sauce), a sweet Japanese brown sauce with a rich flavor similar to Worcestershire sauce.